 It's been a busy day, Sean.

-That's that's the hell's for sure.
+That's the hell is for sure.

-So usually what happens in these town halls is you know, you get a bunch of I don't know what happened in this case, but the staff, the campaigns are given a bunch of tickets so that their supporters can get in.
+So usually what happens in these town halls is, you know, you get a bunch of, I don't know what happened in this case, but the staff, the campaigns, are given a bunch of tickets so that their supporters can get in.

 And that's what it seemed like in a lot of ways last night.

-I'm watching this idiot take shots at Fox News while he's on Fox News, getting an open whatever, hour and a half, two hours, however long this thing went on, and I'm thinking, what a jerk.
+I'm watching this idiot take shots at Fox News while he's on Fox News, getting an open, whatever, hour and a half, two hours, however long this thing went on.

 What do I think of him?

-Uh that his campaign confirmed to me that he will, or at least he's in talks with Fox News as far as doing a town hall on there.
+Well, I have that exclusive today for the Hills, that his campaign confirmed to me that he will, or at least he's in talks with Fox News as far as doing a town hall on there.

-He has obliterated.
+He has obliterated Beto.

 Have you noticed that?

-The focus is on Buddha judge because he's just a better candidate.
+The focus is on Buddha Judge because he's just a better candidate.

-He's he's more articulate.
+He's more articulate.

 His story is interesting.

-Afghan war vet.
+Afghan war debt.

 He's a mayor.